OxfordHCC/Aretha/README.md

 Stripped away a lot of the components from other views that we don't want/need for IoT-refine

-Found what needs to be changed to get refinebar running with IoT stuff, next step is to hook this up to an API for our database
+Not using an API for the db instead outputting to json

 ## UI scratch